Philosophical Theology

 Ramifications:

 If the mere act of resignation were sufficient to dissolve ecclesiastical jurisdiction, then any individual deserving of censure could effectively immunize himself against discipline through a timely withdrawal.
 Similarly, if the mere act of joining a new body nullified the authority of the original session, the process of correction would be nullified.
 Given these necessary implications that undermine biblical shepherding, it follows that neither mere resignation nor being received into new membership can exempt an individual from God’s means of appointment to reclaim a wayward sheep.
-Something else must be needed.
+Something else is required.

 The dilemma: